Northeastern University has over 70 research grants of $1 million or more, with approximately $104.8 million in annual research awards.

 The majority of co-op opportunities are full-time, paid positions for six months (co-op cycles run January through June or July through December).
 Some opportunities exist for part-time undergraduate positions and unpaid internships.
 Undergraduate students may begin their co-op experience as early as the second semester of their sophomore year, and most participate in up to three co-op experiences while studying at Northeastern.
 Graduate co-op positions are typically part-time and may be paid or unpaid.

-Learn more about how you can build your talent pipeline as well as becoming a valued Co-op employer-partner.
-Please complete our Co-op Information Request Form.
+Learn more about how you can build your talent pipeline as well as becoming a valued Co-op employer-partner visit the Co-op and Career Development webpage.

 In addition to research and cooperative education, Northeastern’s executive education programs are a source of strong partnerships with corporations around the world, including Fortune 500 companies such as IBM, EMC, Microsoft, and General Electric.